By Ashok Prasad, Founder, Niyyam

 2. Is ₹10 lakh enough to start investing?

-Yes, it’s a strong starting point.
+Yes, it is a strong starting point.

 3. Should I invest all at once?